drubiodev/nest-notes/README.md

 ## Project Overview

-As an intern at Digital Nest, I want a mobile-first note taking app to efficiently record and manage my work and learnings during my internship.
+As an intern at Digital Nest, I want a note taking app to efficiently record and manage my work and learnings during my internship.

 The app should provide the following features: